Swelling is normal

 ● Do mild exercise.
 Keep the blood flowing instead of pooling by trying some mild pregnancy exercises, such as walking or swimming.

 ● Avoid tight socks or stockings.
 Let blood and fluids flow free by wearing loose and comfy socks or stockings.
-Try support hoses that have extra tummy room and that are an excellent choice for swollen feet.
+Try support hosiers that have extra tummy room and that are an excellent choice for swollen feet.

 ● Drink plenty of water.
 Try drinking eight to ten glasses of water a day to help your body get rid of all the excess sodium and other waste products.

 ● Eat a healthy diet.
 Swelling may be reduced by eating foods that are high in potassium, such as bananas, and by avoiding caffeine.
 Moreover, keep your sodium intake in moderation.